Active Response

 Permissions

-role and the endpoint must be in a segment with Active Response enabled.
+To use Active Response a user must have the Active Response role and the endpoint must be in a segment with Active Response enabled.

 User permissions

-.
+Users can be assigned the Active Response role this can be done on the Team management page at Settings -> Team.
 The pressing the 'three vertical dots` to expand the menu and the permission can be granted/removed by a platform administrator.

 Enforced MFA: Users who have the

-role will have MFA enforced, this over rides the setting of the analysis platform have been changed to disable MFA.
+Active Responserole will have MFA enforced, this over rides the setting of the analysis platform have been changed to disable MFA.

 Segment settings